remnrem/luna-doc/docs/ref/fir-filters.md

 | `highpass` | `highpass=0.3` | High-pass filter with cutoff of 0.3 Hz |
 | `bandstop` | `bandstop=55,65` | Band-stop filter between 0.3 and 35 Hz |

-The FIR design design approaches are as for the `FILTER` command: either through the window method (with either a Kaiser window -- `tw` and `ripple` -- or fixing the FIR `order`) or reading from a file:
+The FIR design approaches are as for the `FILTER` command: either through the window method (with either a Kaiser window -- `tw` and `ripple` -- or fixing the FIR `order`) or reading from a file:

 | Parameter | Description |